a421loop/Resonate-Data-Lab-Research-Journal/Journal Entries.md

 #### Feedback I need to ask for
 - which of the three landing pages should I go with?
 - what do you think about the sketches on the board?
 Which of the ideas would benefit the class the most?
 Gaps and stuff.
-- Is there a reason pi 4 just not working with my wifi?
-How much time should i try for before i give up.
+- For retrosound, How much time should i try for before i give up.
 Compile everything you did before the meeting.
 ### Sketching Day #3
 ##### Randomiser options
 ##### Alive Social Sonic Archive